openvinotoolkit/openvino/src/bindings/js/docs/test_examples.md

 ### Adding new test-case in the correct place
-The new test should confirm that the new functionality (e.g. class, method) is behaving correctly.
+Each new test should verify the correct behavior of the new functionality (e.g. class, method).

-Unit test files are located in `<openvino_repo>/src/bindings/js/node/tests/unit/` directory and their names are connected to the class/module to be tested.
+Unit test files are located in the `<openvino_repo>/src/bindings/js/node/tests/unit/` directory and their names correspond to the class/module to be tested.

- Always add tests to correct places, new files should be created only when necessary.
-Don't forget to include license on the top of each new file!
+Always add tests to the correct locations and create new files only when necessary. *Remember to include the license on top of each new file*.

-### Writing of the test itself
+### Test writing guidelines
-At the top of the test file, there is a describe block to group all tests related to that class or module.
-The name of the describe block should match the name of the class or module being tested, such as *ov.Core tests*.
+Each test file starts with a `describe` block to group all tests related to a specific class or module.
+The name of the `describe` block should match the name of the class or module being tested, for example *ov.Core tests*.

-Within the describe block, individual tests are defined using `test` or `it` blocks, with the name of the test reflecting what is being tested.
-If multiple tests relate to the same method, they can be grouped within a nested describe block.
+Within the `describe` block, individual tests are defined using `test` or `it` blocks, with the name of the test reflecting what is being tested.
+If multiple tests relate to the same method, they can be grouped within a nested `describe` block.

  ```js
  const { describe, it, beforeEach } = require('node:test');